Theosers/JustStreamIt-a-movie-ranking-app/README.md

 Web application that would provide real-time visualization of a ranking of intriguing movies.
 User interface (FrontEnd) for a Python-based web application.

+Before being able to see the website you will need to launch the Api REST following this repository first : https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR

+Then, Download this repository, launch the server and you can open index.html in your browser to see the website.

 Below, the last technologies added to the project :

   -   Retrieving movie data from an API (OCMovies-API) using AJAX requests.